 The story so far

-Mineral accounts: Initial physical accounts have been produced for gold, copper, nickel and chromium, from 2000 to 2012.
+Mineral accounts: Preliminary physical and monetary asset accounts have been produced for gold, copper, nickel and chromium, from 2000 to 2012.

 Ecosystem accounts: Scoping visits to the Laguna Lake basin and Southern Palawan determined which ecosystem services to include in the accounts.